interpss/DeepMachineLearning/README.md

 ## Sample Case

 In Loadflow study, network bus voltage is solved for a set of bus power (P,Q) as the input.
-Here we the [IEEE 14-Bus System](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus.jpg) to demonstrate how to apply TensorFlow to power system analysis to predict network bus voltage or branch active power flow based on the bus power input.
+Here we the [IEEE 14-Bus System](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus.jpg) to demonstrate how to apply TensorFlow to power system analysis to predict network bus voltage or branch active power flow using bus power as the input.

 ![net diagram](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus_small.jpg)